giannistbsnet/maize-datacrop/_content/Setup/manual/editor/index.markdown

 2. In the Workflow Editor UI, open **Settings**.
 3. Click **Initialize resources**.

+If you want instance-specific predefined processors, configure `config/extra-processors.json` in the Model Repository before clicking Initialize resources; use `config/extra-processors.example.json` as a template.

 What this does:
 - Creates the base data models, workers, digital resources, and processor definitions needed for the application to function.
 - Imports any custom processors defined in `config/extra-processors.json` of the Model Repository (see [Model Repository Setup](/model-repo/)).